Edward Fox (actor): Career

 Fox's first film appearance was as an extra in The Loneliness of the Long Distance Runner (1962).
 He also had a non-speaking part as a waiter in This Sporting Life (1963).
 Throughout the 1960s he worked mostly on stage, including a turn as Hamlet.
 In the late 1960s and early 1970s he established himself with roles in major British films, including Oh!
 What a Lovely War (1969), Battle of Britain (1969) and The Go-Between (1971).
 In The Go-Between he played the part of Lord Hugh Trimingham, for which he won a BAFTA award for Best Supporting Actor.
 His acting ability also brought him to the attention of director Fred Zinnemann, who was looking for an actor who was not well known and could be believable as the assassin in the film The Day of the Jackal (1973).
 Fox won the role, beating other contenders such as Roger Moore and Michael Caine.

 From then on Fox was much sought after, appearing in such films as A Bridge Too Far (1977) as Lieutenant General Horrocks, a role he has cited as a personal favourite, and for which he won the Best Supporting Actor award at the British Academy Film Awards.
 He also starred in Force 10 from Navarone (1978), with Robert Shaw and Harrison Ford.

 In 1990 Fox appeared as a contestant on Cluedo, facing off against fellow actor Joanna David.

 Fox portrayed King Edward VIII in the television drama Edward & Mrs Simpson (1978).
 In the film Gandhi (1982), Fox portrayed Brigadier-General Reginald Dyer, who was responsible for the Amritsar massacre in India.
 He then appeared as M in the unofficial Bond film Never Say Never Again (1983), a remake of Thunderball (1965).
 He also appeared in The Bounty (1984) and Wild Geese II (1985), both opposite Laurence Olivier, and in The Importance of Being Earnest (2002), Nicholas Nickleby (2002), and Stage Beauty (2004).

 Later stage work

 Fox consolidated his reputation with regular appearances on stage in London's West End.
 He was seen in Four Quartets, a set of four poems by T. S. Eliot, accompanied by the keyboard music of Johann Sebastian Bach, performed by Christine Croshaw.
 In 2010 Fox performed a one-man show, An Evening with Anthony Trollope, directed by Richard Digby Day.
 In 2013 he replaced Robert Hardy in the role of Winston Churchill in the premiere of The Audience, after Hardy withdrew for health reasons.
-In 2018 he appeared with his son Freddie Fox in an adaption of Oscar Wilde's An Ideal Husband.
+In 2018 he appeared with his son Freddie Fox in an adaptation of Oscar Wilde's An Ideal Husband.